Last Updated on 10th August 2020

 We love working with charities and non-profit organisations to make their IT work for them.
 Those involved in the third sector do such brilliant things every day it’s great to be able to say we’ve made life a little easier for them through technology.

-One of the best technologies that we would recommend to charities and non-profits would be Office 365.
+One of the best technologies that we would recommend to charities and non-profits is Microsoft 365.
 It’s cost-effective and can make things easier.
 Here are our 5 ways that charities and non-profit organisations can benefit from migrating to the Cloud.

 1. Charity Licensing

 Did you know that charities and non-profit organisations can get their Office 365 licensing for free or a discounted price?
 Microsoft has a charity support scheme in which it donates licenses.
-Charities looking at Office 365 Business Essentials (which comprises of Exchange, OneDrive and browser versions of Office applications) can get their licences for free for up to 300 users.
-If you want to have access to the full Office suite with Business Premium then its currently £1.50 per user per month, compared with the standard price of £9.40.
+Charities looking at Microsoft 365 Business Basic (which comprises of Exchange, OneDrive and browser versions of Office applications) can get their licences for free for up to 300 users.
+If you want to have access to the full Office suite with Business Standard, then its currently £1.50 per user per month, compared with the standard price of £9.40.

 4. It Scales Easily